The reshaping of food and beverage consumption

 When it comes to their favorite foods, consumers know what they want, as well as when and how they want it.
 Food and beverage companies need to understand why, as the evolving relationship between people and food is changing consumption patterns.

-KPMG analysed the latest signals reshaping food trends and identified six key dimensions that offer a pulse on changes in buyer behaviour.
-The results, based on both primary research and data analytics, go towards feeding the F&B industry's efforts to better align and manage product portfolios and R&D investments, target marketing efforts and discover opportunities in time to gain table share in tomorrow’s changing markets.
+KPMG analyzed the latest signals reshaping food trends and identified six key dimensions that offer a pulse on changes in buyer behavior, plus one challenge.
+The results, based on both primary research and data analytics, can help the food and beverage industry better align investments, target marketing efforts and discover opportunities in time to gain table share in tomorrow’s changing markets.

 Lifestyle and values

-Young wealthy consumers increasingly seek to travel through their taste buds.
-They want an authentic experience even if they don’t leave home.
-Consumers surveyed enjoy foods with a wider flavour profile.
-52% prefer authentic foods sourced from their country of origin.
+Young, wealthy consumers increasingly seek to travel through their taste buds, and they want an authentic experience even if they don’t leave home.

 Convenience vs sustainability

 Demand is growing for easy access to food that doesn’t cost the environment, as younger consumers are increasingly likely to replace meals with snacks.